koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 Let's take an example.
-You would write a DOM manipulation in the event listener of the click event.
 This is an imperative operation and describes how to update the view, not what the view should be.

-This is an imperative operation.

 They change the DOM based on the caller DOM objects so the results depends on the caller itself not only the arguments. appendChild appends the argument into the caller view object.